reyesvicente/important-mango/src/pages/index.md

     reviews:
       - author: 'Ben, Flower Head Events '
         content: >-
-          He was very patient in dealing with my issue.
-Will definitely hire him again!
+          "He was very patient in dealing with my issue.
+Will definitely hire him again!"
       - author: 'Vicente, NVRMND CLOTHING CO'
         content: >-
-          He made sure we got everything needed before we launch our site.
-We saw that the process was tedious and he handled every process like a true expert!
+          "He made sure we got everything needed before we launch our site.
+We saw that the process was tedious and he handled every process like a true expert!"
+      - author: 'Mapi Rebadomia, Bad Guyz R Us'
+        content: >-
+          "ICVN Tech Studio has helped me with my store.
+He has been very helpful for someone like me who is not techy.
+Great on following instructions and very responsive.
+Open to tweaks on the pages and also adjusts accordingly with the overall aesthetic of the design of the page.
+Definitely looking forward to long partnership for future stores!
+Thanks again!"
     section_id: reviews
     subtitle: These are what our clients have to say
     title: Testimonials